Watch our short video about the New York Health Act!

 - Can universal health care really happen in NYS?

 Yes, and we are closer than ever.
-Last year, the bill easily passed the NYS Assembly for the third year in a row.
+Last year, the bill easily passed the NYS Assembly for the fourth year in a row.
 We have nearly a majority of the Senate signed on as cosponsors of the bill.
 All of the current cosponsors are Democrats, but Republican support for the universal, public healthcare is growing.
 The Campaign for New York Health is trying to build a powerful grassroots movement to change what is politically possible in New York State.
 Join us!

 Send a message to your Senator today!Link to this answer